atqaamir/AgriGemma/SETUP.md

 python test_runs/test_task_changes.py
 ```

 It injects a fake weather-change scenario for a set of test users (covering no-impact, rainfall-impact, and temperature-impact cases), then runs the full coordinator pipeline — rescheduling affected tasks, regenerating the weekly plan, and producing change-summary notifications.
 Watch the terminal output to see each user's adaptation result.
-Of course, all of the changes are reflected on the frotnend of the application as well.
+Of course, all of the changes are reflected on the frontend of the application as well.

 ## 📦 Requirements